-Since Polaris Health Directions first opened its door in 1997, team members have been making waves in the field of outcomes management.
-Here you will find press releases and news on the company and the tireless efforts of its employees to advance understanding of what works when it comes to addressing behavioral health and associated medical issues.
+Since Polaris Health Directions first opened its door in 1997, the companny has been making waves in the field of outcomes management.
+Here you will find press releases and news on the company and the tireless efforts of its employees to advance understanding of what works when it comes to addressing behavioral health and advancing integrated behavioral and medical care.
 If you are a member of the press, and would like to speak to someone at Polaris, please e-mail us at firstname.lastname@example.org.

 Subscribe to the Polaris e-newsletter!

 Staff from Polaris Health Directions attended this year’s Mercy Golf Classic, an annual fundraiser for the cancer care programs at Mercy Fitzgerald and Mercy Philadelphia Hospitals.
 The event took place at the Aronimink Golf Club, in Newtown Square, Pa.